 - Participated in the development of several desktop applications (mostly SCADAs and 2D CADs) written in C/C++/Python and Qt.
 In all instances I introduced CI tools such as BuildBot and Jenkins and helped making builds more reproducible by adopting Vagrant.
 Also spearheaded an effort to port one application from Qt 4.6 to Qt 5.4.

 - Customized a low-level C library which interfaces with an USB software protection dongle through the HID protocol.

 As Director of Android Development my role was to lead the development of the application, set the road-map, and write the necessary code, alongside supporting tools and frameworks.
 I also helped the company pivot from an iOS-only approach to a client-server, cross-platform architecture, in order to expand the user base.
 As such, I made technical choices about the server platform, set coding standards and began adoption of Agile development processes.
 For a while I handled the development of both the server and the Android app before focusing exclusively on Android.

 April 2008 - September 2008

 Worked on the Kexi project (a FLOSS alternative to Microsoft Access, part of the Calligra office suite) to make data entry forms available over a Web interface.
-The server side component was developed in C++, with a mix of Qt and non-Qt libraries.
+The server side component was developed in C/C++ using the Qt and Pion frameworks.